 Penang island is an easy place to explore and navigate, enough there is no train available like Kuala Lumpur.
 Most heritage buildings are situated right in Georgetown and can visit them on foot.
 There is the free Penang City Hop On Free Central Area Transit (CAT) to take you around the town and they depart every 30 minutes from Bus Terminal Jetty.
 If you are heading to the beach in Batu Ferringhi, you can take the local bus 101 for RM3 on a round trip from the Jetty Bus Terminal.
 Alternatively, there are always Grab throughout the town.

-The exciting stuff for three days in Penang
+The Exciting Stuff for 3 Days in Penang

 Penang is well-known for its UNESCO Heritage Sites in Georgetown, amazing street arts, beautiful beaches, and the birthplace of delicious Malaysian food.
 Discover the city on foot is a great way to admire the beautiful old buildings built during the British rule.
 To make the most memorable trip here, it is recommended to spend three full days in Penang.